GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 ### Genesys Cloud account

-* A Genesys Cloud 3 license with agentless SMS functionality.
+* A Genesys Cloud 3 license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the pricing article").
+* The GMA/Portico Non-conversational, bi-directional SMS, MMS, Email and RCS messaging product must be activated in your Genesys Cloud organization.
+* An SMS phone number purchased from your Genesys Cloud account.
+For information on how to purchase an SMS number, see [Purchase SMS long code numbers](https://help.mypurecloud.com/articles/purchase-sms-long-code-numbers/) in the Genesys Cloud Resource Center.
 * The Master Admin role in Genesys Cloud.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.

 ### Zoom account

-* A Business Zoom account is required.
-Personal Zoom accounts do not support the OAuth client credential grant that this blueprint solution uses.
+* An Enterprise Zoom account is required.
 * Admininstrator-level role to set up the required authorization and permissions for Genesys Cloud in Zoom.
 * Zoom license for each agent